 It’s hard for people to ask for help in many situations — especially when it involves a person’s ability to care for their own family.
 But for families living in poverty, it is often a necessity for them, which is why our Hope In Action Fund exists to provide support when they need it the most.

-Today we hear from our volunteer coordinator, Genevieve, at Sebastian Elementary School in Eastern Kentucky, about one special family that Children Incorporated was able to help through our Hope In Action Fund thanks to our donors:
+Today we hear from our volunteer coordinator, Genevieve, at Sebastian Elementary School in Eastern Kentucky, about how Children Incorporated has been able to help families through our Hope In Action Fund thanks to our donors: